Saturday Morning All Star Hits!: Production

 The show was co-created by Mooney (who plays both Skip and Treybor), director Dave McCary (directing the live action segments), and animator Ben Jones, best known for his work on the Cartoon Network series The Problem Solverz and the FXX animated series Stone Quackers, and the Emmy Award-winning sitcom Bob's Burgers.
-It is produced by Saturday Night Live creator Lorne Michaels.
+It is executive produced by Saturday Night Live creator Lorne Michaels under Broadway Video.

 Reception

-Saturday Morning All Star Hits! has received mostly positive reviews from critics.
+Saturday Morning All Star Hits! has received mostly positive reviews from critics for its "hilariously sharp edge" on 90s nostalgia.
+On the review aggregator website Rotten Tomatoes, Saturday Morning All Star Hits! has an approval rating of 89% based on 9 reviews, with an average rating of 8.2/10.